US election: Will money decide the next president? – DW – 08/14/2024

 US election: Will money decide the next president?August 14, 2024

-This year's presidential campaigns are seemingly running as smoothly moneywise, with Democratic Party candidate and Vice President Kamala Harris's war chest bulging from the $310 million she reportedly received in donations in July alone.
+This year's presidential campaigns are seemingly running just as smoothly when it comes to funds, with the war chest of Vice President Kamala Harris, the Democratic Party's candidate, bulging from the $310 million she reportedly received in donations in July alone.

 In the same month, Republican Party candidate and former US President Donald Trump claimed to have received about $138 million in contributions, news agency Reuters reported.

-The huge sums are raised not only through donations from countless small donors but mainly from the super-rich and corporate America who open their wallets.
+The huge sums are raised not only through donations from countless small donors, but mainly from the superrich and corporate America.

 Money makes politics